umlvcheng/LES_Taylor/README.md

 # LES_Taylor
-A open source from John Taylor for the simulation of submesoscale fornts
+A open source from John Taylor for the simulation of submesoscale fronts.

-Used to simulated the subduction of scalar in the mix layer
+It is used to simulate the subduction of scalar fluxes in the mix layer.